Are you a skilled, dynamic speaker, who's an industry expert? Apply to be a speaker at the 2020 DPC Summit.

 DEADLINE EXTENDED — Proposals will be accepted through January 19, 2020.

-The DPC Summit planning committee is looking for dynamic presentations for the 2019 DPC Summit, hosted by AAFP, ACOFP and FMEC, happening June 28 – 30, 2019 at the Hyatt Regency O’Hare in Chicago, IL.
+The DPC Summit planning committee is looking for dynamic presentations for the 2020 DPC Summit, hosted by AAFP, ACOFP and FMEC, which will be held July 17-19, 2020 at the Sheraton Crown Center in Kansas City, MO.

 We invite skilled speakers, passionate enthusiasts, and industry experts to submit presentation proposals for consideration.
-With over 300 attendees, we want you to be a part of the conference that helps shape the current direct primary care movement.
+With over 300 attendees, we want you to be a part of the conference that helps shape and grow the direct primary care (DPC) movement.

-The overarching goal and objectives of the 2019 DPC Summit is to support attendees in learning to:
+The overarching goal and objectives of the 2020 DPC Summit is to support attendees in learning how to:

-All proposals must be submitted by January 14 (11:59 p.m.
+All proposals must be submitted by January 19 (11:59 p.m.
 Pacific time) for consideration.
 Please contact us at firstname.lastname@example.org with any questions or requests for further information.
-Please review the information below before submitting.
+Please review the information below before beginning your online application.